 Notes: The table reports results from fixed effects regressions of the log of light intensity per square kilometer on capital city status.
 Panel A reports results based on the larger agglomeration (the envelope over 1990 and 2015 of the urban clusters detected in 1990).
-Panel B reports the results for the fringe (areas the urban clusters detected in 1990 that meet the detection threshold by 2015).
+Panel B reports the results for the periphery (areas the urban clusters detected in 1990 that meet the detection threshold by 2015).
 Standard errors clustered on initial regions are provided in parentheses.
+Panel C reports results from a cross-sectional specification regressing the share of years a city is a capital on its area growth.